rpm-software-management/dnf/doc/command_ref.rst

 ``dnf [options] module disable <module-spec>...``
     Disable a module.
 All related module streams will become unavailable.
 In case of modular dependency issue the operation will be rejected.
-To perform action anyway please use \-\
+To perform the action anyway please use \-\
     :ref:`-skip-broken option <skip-broken_option-label>`.

 .. _module_reset_command-label: